SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 4: Create a pipeline

-In this task, you will create a pipeline to automate data processing workflows.
-You’ll define the sequence of data transformation steps, configure the necessary components, and set up triggers for execution.
-This will streamline your data integration processes and improve efficiency in handling data tasks.
-A simple way to ingest data is to use a **Copy data** activity in a pipeline to extract the data from a source and copy it to a file in the lakehouse.
+In this task, you'll create a pipeline to automate data workflows.
+Using the Copy data activity, you'll extract data from a source and copy it to a file in the lakehouse, streamlining the data ingestion process.

 1. In the left pane, navigate back to the workspace **fabric-<inject key="DeploymentID" enableCopy="false"/> (1)**, then click on **+ New item (2)**.